• Skip to main content

 Home » Holidays

-You can never have enough cute treats for Halloween or Thanksgiving and these pumpkin pretzels are almost too darling to eat.
-They are the perfect bite of sweet, salty, creamy, and crunchy all in one.
-And the bonus is these candy-coated pretzels are all dressed up to look like pumpkins and Jack-o-Lanterns.
-The ultimate munchie snack or dessert for the holidays and all of fall.
+You can never have enough cute treats for Halloween or Thanksgiving like these candy-coated pumpkin pretzels.
+They are almost too darling to eat but the perfect bite of sweet, salty, creamy, and crunchy all in one is hard to resist.
+All you need is 5 ingredients & 15 minutes to make them.

 Pumpkin Pretzels Overhead of 12 ready to eat all lined up in rows of 3.

-Putting these out for a Halloween or Thanksgiving charcuterie board would be so fun.
-They can be on a sweet or savory display paired with cheeses or chocolates.
-They are a festive confection that is so versatile.
-My favorite is to enjoy with a Candy Corn Martini for an amazing All Hallow's Eve sip & sweet pairing.
+Add to a holiday charcuterie board for a sweet or savory display paired with cheeses or chocolates.
+My favorite is to enjoy with a Candy Corn Martini for an amazing All Hallow's Eve sip or for costume parties.

 Jump to: